rish-16/Stylus.js/README.md

 # Stylus.js
 CSS is fun.
-However, it's neither dynamic nor is self-updating when values change across the document.
+However, it's neither dynamic nor self-updating when values change across the document.
 When a property value is changed in one location, you need change it everywhere else in the stylesheet file.
 <br>
 <br>
 Introducing **Stylus.js**: a CSS substitute fully written in JavaScript to supercharge the process of styling elements.